Mosizamani/capstone-project/proposal.md

 Gamification, real-time analytics, and a feedback-driven development loop further empower users to engage effectively and stay connected.
 With a built-in payment system that supports milestone-based payments, escrow, and invoicing, the app prioritizes fair, secure transactions.
 By integrating project management tools, document sharing, and timeline tracking, it ensures clear expectations and smooth project delivery.

+Technologies

+Technologies that I want to use are as below:

+Front-end: React, Vite

+Backend1: Node.Js, Express and Mongodb for database

+Backend2: Flask, python

 From contractors seeking reliable work to clients in need of specific expertise, this app creates a robust, dynamic, and supportive ecosystem that enhances the process of connecting, collaborating, and completing projects successfully.
 Here is a detailed list of features that make this app a complete solution for the contracting industry.

 1. User Registration and Profiles